 “Many Bible accounts that trouble the inexperienced reader become clear and acceptable if the essential meaning of the story is sought out.”
 Elder Widtsoe, Evidences and Reconciliations, around p.
 127.

 “Charles W. Penrose, with Anthony W. Ivins, writing for the First Presidency, answered that the position of the church was that the Bible is the word of God as far as it was translated correctly.
 They pointed out that there were, however, some problems with the Old Testament.
 The Pentateuch, for instance, was written by Moses, but “it is evident that the five books passed through other hands than Moses’s after his day and time.
 The closing chapter of Deuteronomy proves that.”
 While they thought Jonah was a real person, they said it was possible that the story as told in the Bible was a parable common at the time.
 The purpose was to teach a lesson, and it “is of little significance as to whether Jonah was a real individual or one chosen by the writer of the book” to illustrate “what is set forth therein.”
 They took a similar position on Job.
 What is important, Penrose and Ivins insisted, was not whether the books were historically accurate, but whether the doctrines were correct.”
-As cited in Thomas Alexander, Mormonism in Transition (a history of the Church from 1890-1930, and originally commissioned by the Church), 283.
+As cited in Thomas Alexander, Mormonism in Transition: A History of the Latter-day Saints from 1890-1930 (originally commissioned by the Church), 283.
 My emphasis.

 To illustrate this, I want to go jump to a short story we usually skip, that of Lot and his daughters (Genesis 19:30ff).
 After the destruction of Sodom and Gomorrah, which Lot and his daughters escape, they become convinced that they are the last three people alive.
 The two daughters take turns getting Lot drunk and sleeping with him in order to preserve humanity.
 Most of us stop there, shake our heads, and move on.
 The key to unraveling the story is not yet, though!
 Like the book of Jonah, the key comes at the very end.